 - Ophthalmic Technology is a branch of medical science that studies various technologies and procedures to treat various problems related to the eyes.

 - It is the path to becoming an eye technician or optometrist who is responsible for familiarising patients with eye care products.
 It is a paramedical course to gain experience in ophthalmology.

 - Under the guidance of specialist physicians, these professionals carry out eye examinations and propose measures for ametropia and eye diseases.

-- These technicians have in-depth knowledge of the different parts of the eye, its functions, possible problems and various surgeries performed to cure eye defects.
+- These technicians have in-depth knowledge of the different parts of the eye, their functions, possible problems and various surgeries performed to cure eye defects.

 Importance of BSc Ophthalmic Technology

 - The course offers a good basis for further courses in the respective subjects, like M.Sc. and M.Phil. etc

 - You can also seek employment with any multinational company dealing in eye care products as professional service executives